Skip to main content

 You must have successfully completed at least one year of your academic studies.

-You must be given permission from your ATU Faculty / Academic Advisor to go on Erasmus for either one semester or a full year.
+You must be given permission from your ATU faculty or academic advisor to go on Erasmus+ for either one semester or a full year.

-You must research the partner college options available to you. (link in partner Universities) Contact the Erasmus Coordinators to continue your application.
+You must research the partner university options available to you.
+Contact your campus specific ATU Erasmus+ Coordinator to continue your application.

 How do I apply?